-Desktop Surveys – a detailed search from a wide range of resources including web based and local biological records centres to collate a comprehensive set of baseline data within a defined distance from a Site.
-This includes local and statutory wildlife sites, protected species records, Tree preservation orders, any waterbodies within 500 metres and geological records.
+A detailed search from a wide range of resources including web based and local biological records centres to collate a comprehensive set of baseline data within a defined distance from a Site.
+This includes local and statutory wildlife sites, protected species records, tree preservation orders, any waterbodies within 500 metres and geological records.

 Preliminary Ecological Appraisal (PEA)

 Preliminary Ecological Appraisals are often used in the early stages of planning and design for a project, consisting of ecological assessment following an Extended Phase 1 Habitat survey.
 Impacts and effects of a proposed development are set out within a Preliminary Ecological Appraisal Report (PEAR).

 Often undertaken as part of the Extended Phase 1 Habitat Survey, a visual assessment of ponds at and within 500m of a site to determine the likely presence of Great Crested Newt, using industry standard guidelines for HSI.
 This is often a standard requirement of planning.

 Often undertaken as part of the Extended Phase 1 Habitat Survey, an external / internal visual assessment of buildings and / or trees at a site.
 Structures are inspected from ground level recording any evidence of bat roosts, droppings, staining, scratch marks and feeding remains etc.

 A Preliminary Roost Assessment (‘PRA’) for bats should always be carried out before any development works commence on buildings, structures or trees to identify any actual or potential sites for bat roosts in order to ensure compliance with relevant legislation.